How an Exercise Routine Can Help with Depression and Anxiety

 There are immediate and long-term mood benefits associated with running.
 One study published November 2021 in Scientific Reports found that just 10 minutes of moderate-intensity running was enough to boost mood.

 Meanwhile, prolonged or intense running sessions can stimulate your endocannabinoid system.
-When this happens, your body gets a surge of neurochemicals that create a deeply relaxing state of euphoria, according to a 2015 review in Frontiers in Psychology.
-You may recognise this state as "runner's high".
+When this happens, your body gets a surge of neurochemicals that create a deeply relaxing state of euphoria, a 2015 review in Frontiers in Psychology.
+You may recognize this state as “runner’s high.”

 Research also suggests that the longer you stick with running, the better its mood-boosting effects.
-For example, a 2018 study in BMJ Open Sport & Exercise Medicine found that people with mood disorders who followed a 12-week running programme saw lower symptoms of depression and anxiety over time.
+For example, a 2018 study in BMJ Open Sport and Exercise Medicine found that people with mood disorders who followed a 12-week running program saw lower symptoms of depression and anxiety over time.

 If running isn't your scene, try other forms of physical activity and cardio such as walking, trail running, hiking, rowing, cycling, swimming or even kickboxing.